netigent/ldap-query-service/README.md

 # LdapQueryService
 LDAP Library for .netcore allowing you to Authenticate, Query Users and Groups, check membership.
+The library now has the ability to add/remove groups, create/update users, enable/disable users.
+Works with LDAP and has backup for working with EntraID (AzureAD) Domain Services (Cloud Only AD by Microsoft)

 # How to use

 Initially thanks for considering using this library - we hope that it gives you some benefits.
 In terms of using the Library the following should get you up and running quickly

+# Required Permissions
+The following permissions are required

+**Full Active Directory LDAP**
+The service account should have a Password Policy or be a Member of a Group that has rights to reset passwords e.g. User Administrator, Helpdesk Administrator, or Password Administrator.

+**EntraID (AzureAD) Domain Services (Cloud Only AD by Microsoft)** You will need an App Registration (ClientId and ClientSecret) with API Permissions for Application > Directory.ReadWrite.All
+Application > User.ReadWrite.All

+This App Registration also needs to be part of (this is to reset passwords and enable accounts) Entra ID > Roles and administrators > User Administrator (or Helpdesk Administrator, or Password Administrator)

 # Version Changes
+**1.1.5** Basic Authentication, read the appSettings.json below due to changes updated readme.

 **1.1.4** Ctor Update.

 **1.1.3** Ctor Update.